recoveryhub/2021-wanderers/Source/Draft/MJ_TW_005.md

 “A bounteous to Kadoumin!” answered Vana, her eyes travelling down the swathes.

-Kadoumin dismounted from his ass and sat in the shade{94} of a tree and Vana sat beside him.
+Kadoumin dismounted from his ass and sat in the shade of a tree and Vana sat beside him.
 “I had a dream of Mardurbo,” said Kadoumin.
 “He was by the sea and he had a jar which he dipped into the wave.
 When it was filled he emptied it upon a tent cloth spread beside him, and the water was not water, but earrings of gold and pieces of silver as large as your fist.
 It seems to me a lucky dream!”

 “A lucky dream for you, Kadoumin, who when Mardurbo dies will get the gold and silver, the tent cloth and the jar!”